This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 I often fall victim to wanting to be a foodie.
 I love to pore through stacks of recipes, experiment with different spices, and scavenge for unique foods.
 I love to find something new to obsess over, but I always find the most comfort in those things I already know.

-The best ham and beans recipe is parred down and never over-complicated.
+The best ham and beans recipe is pared down and never over-complicated.
 There’s no reason to try to reinvent a wheel that’s already so delicious.
-The most important rule is you must start with dried beans.
+The most important rule is that you must start with dried beans.
 Canned beans have a great purpose and come in handy in many dishes where the beans aren’t the most important part.
 This dish is all about the beans, both in the flavor and the texture.
 If the dried beans are freshly dried, soaking is not always important.
 Since it’s hard to know, I always start by soaking the beans, just in case!

 To flavor the beans, a ham bone with plenty of meat still attached is ideal.
-I don’t make large bone-in hams often, so thankfully it’s easy to find ham bones in many supermarkets.
+I don’t make large bone-in hams often, so thankfully ,it’s easy to find ham bones in many supermarkets.

 The foodie in me can’t help but add a bit more umami flavor.
 And that comes in the form of a Parmesan rind, available at most grocery stores or cheese counters, which gives a rich flavor that rounds out the beans.